useActionState

 function AddToCartForm({itemID, itemTitle}) {

-const [message, formAction] = useActionState(addToCart, null);
+const [message, formAction, isPending] = useActionState(addToCart, null);

 return (